kidunot89/wp-graphql-composer/README.md

   error: { view: ErrorViewComponent, errorType: 'error', errorProp: 'error' }, // default properties passed to error handler,
   extraHocs: [], // default HOCs wrapped around the mapper and view layer component
-  mapper: props => props, // default mapper function })
+  mapper: props => props, // default mapper function ...extraDefaults, // all of elements are pass to the view component as a prop.
+})

 const ComposedComponent = composer({ view, loading, error, extraHocs, mapper }) // all default values can be overwritten in composed instances